FurkanRecber/MACAddressChanger/README.md

 # MAC Address Changer

 This script allows you to change the MAC address of a network interface on Linux systems.
-It's a simple tool that uses Python's `optparse` module to handle user inputs and the `subprocess` module to execute system commands.
+It uses Python's `optparse` module to handle user inputs, `subprocess` for executing system commands, and `re` for validating the new MAC address.

 ## Features
 - Change the MAC address of a specified network interface.